NSW COVID-19 death toll rises to 21

 “Many rough sleepers have existing health conditions which place them at greater risk, so we are doing everything we can to get a roof over their head as soon as possible,” Families, Communities and Disability Services Minister Gareth Ward said in a statement.

-An extra 300 hotel and motel rooms have been booked to house people who are homeless.
+An extra 300 hotel and motel rooms have been booked to accommodate people who are homeless.